Sabr-eX/GraphDatabase/README.md

-# ClientServer_CSF372 - Client Server Architecture in C Language
+# Client Server Architecture for a Graph Database in C Language

 This readme works more from the assignment 2 POV rather than from an assignment 1 POV.
 Assignment 1 was pretty simple and it's documentation is present in the Assignment 1 folder.